vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-09-judges-notes.md

 ### Session 2

-&nbsp;&nbsp;&nbsp;&nbsp;We finally had a session start at the planned time (well, almost, we stalled for about half an hour as BG and JP wanted to grab food and drinks or something, sheesh).
-We also waited for SM, who no-call-no-showed, unfortunately.
-I'm going to get his number from BG and text him next time, I don't think he really knows how to use Discord.
-About an hour and a half after starting, ML showed up.
+&nbsp;&nbsp;&nbsp;&nbsp;We finally had a session start at the planned time (well, almost, we stalled for about half an hour as Bill and Jake wanted to grab food and drinks or something, sheesh).
+We also waited for Sam, who no-call-no-showed, unfortunately.
+I'm going to get his number from Bill and text him next time, I don't think he really knows how to use Discord.
+About an hour and a half after starting, Mark showed up.

 Attendance so far as been [on time, (late), /absent/]:

-Session 0: BD, BG, (ML), /JP/, /SM/, /EK/
-Session 1: BD, BG, JP, (SM), /ML/, /EK/
-Session 2: BD, BG, JP, (ML), /SM/, /EK/
+Session 0: Brad, Bill, (Mark), /Jake/, /Sam/, /Earl/ Session 1: Brad, Bill, Jake, (Sam), /Mark/, /Earl/ Session 2: Brad, Bill, Jake, (Mark), /Sam/, /Earl/

 &nbsp;&nbsp;&nbsp;&nbsp;The average, then, is 2-3 on-time, 1 late, and 2-3 absent out of 6
 players.
 Not great, if you ask me.
 I will stay the course for now, but if our player count